MarcPuigdemont/vue-crud/README.md

 npm install
 ```

+If you desire to change the server port (which defaults to 3000), please make sure to update the .env file AND the src/constants.js file.
+Frontend is not using the .env as it requires a bit more structure than a simple vue npm run serve.

 ### Server

 This project runs on a simple Backend done on node and express.
 It should be started on a separate terminal BEFORE running the Frontend.